What’s the Difference between a Psychologist, a Psychiatrist and Other Kinds of Therapists?

 According to the National Institute of Mental Health, mental illness affects millions of Americans, but only about half of those affected get treatment.
 If you are experiencing mental health issues, when should you get help?
 And what type of help is right for you?

-Psychiatrists are medical doctors and have medical training specializing in mental illness.
+Psychiatrists are medical doctors and have medical training specializing in mental illness and/or substance use.
 Psychiatrists can write prescriptions and may offer psychotherapy, or talk therapy, to their patients.

-Psychologists usually have a doctoral degree, or a Ph.D., in Clinical or Counseling Psychology.
-They can also treat patients using psychotherapy and are trained in making psychiatric diagnoses.
+Psychologists usually have a doctoral degree, for example a Ph.D. in Clinical or Counseling Psychology, but they can also do research or education.
+They can treat patients using psychotherapy and are trained in making psychiatric diagnoses.

 "Therapist" is a broader term used for those who are trained and licensed in a variety of fields to help people.